2014 United States House of Representatives elections in New York: District 17

 The 17th district contains all of Rockland County and the northern and central portions of Westchester County, including the cities of Peekskill and White Plains.
-The incumbent is Democrat Nita Lowey, who has represented the district since 2013, and previously represented the 18th district from 1993 to 2013 and the 20th district from 1989 to 1993.
-She was re-elected in 2012 with 64% of the vote and the district has a PVI of D+5.
+Incumbent Democrat Nita Lowey, who had represented the district since 2013, and previously represented the 18th district from 1993 to 2013 and the 20th district from 1989 to 1993, ran for re-election.
+She was re-elected in 2012 with 64% of the vote, and the district had a PVI of D+5.

-Lowey has received the Democratic and Working Families Party nominations.
-Chris Day, an army veteran of the Afghanistan and Iraq Wars and private equity/venture capital investment professional, is challenging her as the Republican and Conservative Party nominee.
-The Independence Party line will not be active in this election after Lowey's ballot access petitions were rejected by the Board of Elections.